thedoggybrad/thedoggybrad/README.md

 <br>
 Meanwhile, product 1, archives 2 and 3 are filterlists for AdBlock plus.
 <br>
-Next, products 14 to 16 are Visual Basic.NET projects.
+Next, products 14 to 16 and 18 are Visual Basic.NET projects.
 <br>
 Lastly, archive 1 is a public archive of a famous file.